Kofteh Herati

 Variations

-Herati classical (lamb + rice + egg + barberry + saffron-tomato); the Persian Tabriz version is even larger (one meatball serves a person) and uses dried plums instead of barberries; Mashhad version omits the egg and adds chopped pistachios; modern Tehran chef version sears the meatball briefly before braising for a crusty exterior; a tomato-free version simmers the meatballs in saffron-yogurt sauce.
+Herati classical (lamb + rice + egg + barberry + saffron-tomato); the Persian Tabriz version is even larger (one meatball serves a person) and uses dried plums instead of barberries; the Mashhad version omits the egg and adds chopped pistachios; a modern Tehran chef version sears the meatball briefly before braising for a crusty exterior; a tomato-free version simmers the meatballs in saffron-yogurt sauce.

 On the Palate